SMAPPNYU/smapputil/README.md

 note: if using the tunnel to connect to nyu bastion host contact the sys admin there to add your public keys to the authorized_hosts file for your account on that machine.

-note: for making double tunnels [read this tutorial](https://10mi2.wordpress.com/2015/01/14/using-ssh-through-a-bastion-host-transparently/) and [this one](ssh proxy bastion host)

 #[merge_json](https://github.com/SMAPPNYU/smapputilities/blob/master/py/merge_json)

 merges two files where each file has a json object on each line, or each file i a list of json objects